Helping your baby stick to their sleep routine by being better informed about baby sleep

-In the first 6 months of your baby’s life, any nap that’s longer than 45 minutes can be considered a ‘real’, restorative nap, while any nap that’s 30 minutes or less probably isn’t long enough to be a good nap.
+In the first six months of your baby’s life, any nap that is longer than 45 minutes can be considered a ‘real’, restorative nap, while any nap that’s 30 minutes or less probably isn’t long enough to be a good nap.

-Babies and toddlers who are down to needing just one or two naps per day should be able to nap longer - at least an hour each time.
+Older babies and toddlers who are down to needing just one or two naps per day should be able to nap longer - at least an hour each time.

 3. Know How to Nap On The Go

 While it's true that the naps that take place at home are usually more restorative than sleep that happens in a car seat or a pram, napping at home isn’t always possible.
 If your baby or toddler has to nap on the go, make their sleep environment is as nap-friendly as possible.
 Make it dark, quiet and free from distractions.
 SnoozeShade is perfect for this, and one of the reasons why it was invented.